Quantification and Aggregation over Concepts of the Ontology: Related Work

-A contribution of this work is to clarify the utility of being able to quantify over concepts in the vocabulary and to show how it differs from quantifying over sets or functions as in second order quantification.
+A contribution of this work is to clarify the utility of being able to quantify over concepts in the vocabulary and to show how it differs from quantifying over sets or functions as in second-order quantification.
 Certainly in the case of predicate or function intensions, it is our own experience that it is easy to confuse the two.
-We showed in the introduction the need for quantification over intensions as opposed to over second or higher order objects (relations or functions).
-However, the quantification over intensions cannot replace quantification over second order.
-A clear cut example of second order quantification and relation occurs in the \emph{graph mining problem} (\cite{DBLP:journals/amai/HallenPJD19}).
+We showed in the introduction the need for quantification over intensions as opposed to over second or higher-order objects (relations or functions).
+However, the quantification over intensions cannot replace quantification over second-order.
+A clear-cut example of second-order quantification and relation occurs in the \emph{graph mining problem} \cite{DBLP:journals/amai/HallenPJD19}.

 \begin{example} A graph \emph{homomorphism} $h$ is a function from the nodes of a graph, called the \emph{pattern} $p$, to nodes of a graph $g$, that preserves the edges.
-The following expression intends to define $\mathit{hom/1}$ as the collection of occurrences of $p$ in $g$, where $p(x,y)$ (resp. $g(x,y)$) denotes an edge between nodes $x$ and $y$.
+The following expression intends to define $\mathit{hom/1}$ as the set of homomorphisms of $p$ in $g$, where $p(x,y)$ (resp. $g(x,y)$) denotes an edge between nodes $x$ and $y$.

 \end{example}